Murdoch MacKay Collegiate: Administration

-The current administration of the school includes principal Mr. Brian Straub, and vice principals Mr. Jordan Zoppa, and Mrs. Nancy Schroeder.
-All of the 3 just mentioned are very good people doing so much for the school.
+The current administration of the school includes principal Mr. Brian Straub, and vice principals Mr. Jordan Zoppa, Mrs. Desiree Penner and Mrs. Vanessa Harms.

 Athletics

 Murdoch has a rich history of competitive and championship caliber athletic teams.

 Murdoch's biggest rivals include Transcona Collegiate Institute and Collège Pierre-Elliott-Trudeau.

 In 2001, the Murdoch MacKay hockey team won its final 8 games in a row, including a playoff game over rival and neighboring school Pierre Elliot Trudeau en route to a B-Side championship.

-In the 2016–17 season Murdoch swept throughout the playoffs and won their second championship, the next year (2017-18) Murdoch became back-to-back champions again sweeping through the playoffs.
+In the 2016–17 season Murdoch swept throughout the playoffs and won their second championship, the next year (2017–18) Murdoch became back-to-back champions again sweeping through the playoffs.

 In 2010, the Murdoch Football Team won its first WHSFL Vidruk Division Championship with an 11 - 4 victory over the Kildonan East Reivers at Canad Inns Stadium.

 In July 2020 as per an email with Murdoch's administrators and over 800 signatures on an online petition, It was announced that the Clansmen name was dropped and sports teams will now be known as Murdoch MacKay with all Clansmen references removed.

+In 2024 the Murdoch Mackay Junior Varsity Boys Volleyball team achieved provincial recognition as the schools strongest team in history, as a historically underserved and underfunded volleyball program.
+The team qualified for MHSAA JV AAAA Provincials for first time in school history, though the team had lost in playoffs to the CJS Olympiens.